 1 red bell pepper, diced

-2 carrots (or another root vegetable), peeled and diced small
+2 carrots (or other root vegetable), peeled and diced small

 8 oz shiitake mushrooms, sliced